(Normally held the First Weekend in May)

 K.R. is also an actor.
 His first acting role was in The Last Picture Show, followed by Texasville, Urban Cowboy, and more.
 Wood has worked on documentary and reality shows as well.
 For the 2017 Chisolm Trail 150th Anniversary, he created a western variety show called The Old Chisholm Trail.
 A family friendly show, it tells the story of the history of the Old Chisholm Trail through song, stories, poems and live action of a world champion trick roper, pistol twirler and bull whipper.

 Camp Cookie (his alias), has traveled the great state of Texas bringing its history to life through songs and tales for almost 20 years.
 During this time he has racked up an impressive list of accolades and awards.

 A part of the Education in Action Historical Educational Program for 10 years K.R. brings history to life for students throughout Texas.
 Children are encouraged to sing and dance along as Camp Cookie shares the stories of the Texas Revolution and a cowboy’s life through song, reciting, and chuck wagon grub. www.KRWoodProductions.com

 Note all appearances are posted in good faith—health and work schedules permitting.

-Click here to download the 2020 CWJubilee Performers Schedule.
+The 2021 Cowboy Way Jubilee Performers Schedule will be available in July.
 It is subject to change based on availability and circumstances but is the best we know at this time.

-See our Facebook Group “Cowboy Ways Nowadays” for up to the minute information on the Cowboy Way Jubilee event.
+See our Facebook or MeWe Group “Cowboy Ways Nowadays” for up to the minute information on the Cowboy Way Jubilee event.
 Post who you want to see at our next Cowboy Way Jubilee!